-Actors like Kevin Spacey (“Swimming With Sharks”) and Salma Hayek (“Mi Vida Loca”) got their first breaks on Cineville productions.
+With the new Netflix of indie streaming, actors like Kevin Spacey and Salma Hayek got their first breaks through Cineville productions.

-Carl Colpaert (CP): The key to our longevity is simply overhead.
+Carl Colpaert, veteran indie filmmaker and founder of Cineville, is building a “Netflix of indie streaming.”
+CP: The key to our longevity is simply overhead.
 We try to keep our overhead low, on both domestic and international levels, and build against the movie, so that way the movie has a budget for marketing and administration.
-I really feel that part of the importance of film financing when making a movie is to ensure that it’s properly marketed, rather than having marketing as a separate cost or entity.
+I really feel that part of the importance of film financing when making a movie is to ensure that it’s properly marketed, rather than

 BTR: You have stayed in the indie genre for your entire career.
 Was this purposeful, and if so, why?

+Cineville has a solution for screenplay writers who want a marketplace for their work.
 BTR: You’ve said if the screenplay isn’t good, a film is not worth doing.
-Since you specialize in obscure and indie films, how do you find these screenplays?